 EMERGING MARKETS.
-Certain funds held by the trust may invest in certain securities issued by entities located in emerging markets.
+Your trust and certain funds held by your trust may invest in certain securities issued by entities located in emerging markets.
 Emerging markets are generally defined as countries in the initial states of their industrialization cycles with low per capita income.
 The markets of emerging markets countries are generally more volatile than the markets of developed countries with more mature economies.
 All of the risks of investing in foreign securities described above are heightened by investing in emerging markets countries.